 Other Expert Tips to Keep Your GMB Listings Accurate & Ranking Their Best

 Local listings management doesn’t have to become another full-time task for each of your locations, but it deserves prioritization.
-Here are a few tips to help your brand get in front of your listings issues for higher rankings, greater search visibility and more foot traffic.
+Here are a few tips to help your brand get in front of your listings issues.
+The goal?
+Higher rankings, greater search visibility and more foot traffic.

-Set special hours.
-Show searchers in real time in search and Map Pack listings whether your locations are affected by holidays, weather events, etc. Google says here that they expect you to input these special hours even if they’re the same as your normal hours, to ensure the information is accurate. ~ Kai T., Rio SEO Local Listings Team
+Show searchers in real time in search and Map Pack listings whether holidays, weather events, etc. affect your locations.
+Google says here that they expect you to input these special hours even if they’re the same as your normal hours, to ensure the information is accurate. ~ Kai T., Rio SEO Local Listings Team

 For a business with multiple locations, listing management can be an overwhelming and a difficult task to accomplish.
-Let us provide you a FREE Local Audit so you can learn more about how we can help you manage your local listings.
+Learn more about how we can help you manage your local listings.
+Let us provide you a FREE Local Audit.